-Harvest has been delayed in many areas after 50 to 125 millimetres of rain fell since Sept.
+Harvest has been delayed in many areas after 50 to 125 millimetres of rain has fallen since Sept.
 20.

 Ideally, growers like to finish digging potatoes by the first week of October.
 That’s unlikely to happen this year because more rain is forecast for the final days of September.

 “Since the weekend rain (Sept.
 20-22), it’s been quite a challenge for growers,” said Dan Sawatzky, Keystone Potato Producers Association general manager.

 Sawatzky estimated that 40 percent of Manitoba’s potato crop was out of the ground as of Sept.
 26.

 The potato harvest is behind schedule because of the rain and wet fields, as producers have “struggled to get back to back digging days,” Sawatzky added.

 A week or two of suitable weather could turn the situation around, but if conditions deteriorate, things could become similar to the fall of 2018.